habrev/habrev.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my webpage!
-My name is Samuel Gashu Getahun, and I am currently pursuing my bachelors degree in electrical and computer engineering(Computer stream) Addis Ababa univeristy.
+My name is Samuel Gashu Getahun, and I'm a Versatile Electrical and Computer Engineer with expertise in AI-driven software development, network architecture, and circuit design.
+Skilled in creating innovative solutions by integrating cutting-edge AI technologies with efficient hardware systems.
+Proficient in optimizing communication networks, designing robust circuits, and developing intelligent software to drive advancements across diverse engineering domains

 Portfolio
 ====